jwheatonumich/stinger-stories/submit.markdown

 After publication, the material cannot be edited without express permission of an Editor.

-We hold non-exclusive rights to publication, but please do not publish the piece elsewhere for three months.
+We hold non-exclusive rights to publication.